SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 There are 3 ways to register an event:

-- Using HTML Attributes
+- using HTML Attributes.

-- Using a DOM event handler
+- using a DOM event handler.

-- Using DOM event handler
+- using DOM event handler.

 [/slide]